minio/minio/docs/disk-caching/DESIGN.md

 - `MINIO_CACHE_COMMIT` setting of `writethrough` allows caching of multipart uploads synchronously if enabled.
 By default, single PUT operations are already cached on write without any special setting.

-Note that `MINIO_CACHE_COMMIT` also has a setting of `writeback` which allows staging single uploads in cache before committing to remote.
-However for consistency reasons, staging uploads in cache is not permitted for multipart uploads.Partially cached stale uploads older than 24 hours are automatically cleaned up.
+NOTE: `MINIO_CACHE_COMMIT` also has a value of `writeback` which allows staging single uploads in cache before committing to remote.
+However, for consistency reasons, staging uploads in the cache are not permitted for multipart uploads.
+Partially cached stale uploads older than 24 hours are automatically cleaned up.

 > NOTE: Expiration happens automatically based on the configured interval as explained above, frequently accessed objects stay alive in cache for a significantly longer time.